Early Specific Disclosure Applications – factors the court will consider

 Longer term, it will be interesting to see how early specific disclosure applications will fare under the proposed new changes to the disclosure rules being piloted later in 2018.
 Read more about these changes in the previous LS article.

-To read the judgement click here.
+To read the judgment click here.

 - Dispute Resolution